bootstrapworld/curriculum/lessons/table-functions/langs/en-us/slides.md

 {layout="Synthesize"}
 # Ordering, Filtering, and Building

-Being able to define functions and use them with Table Methods is a _huge_ upgrade in our ability to analyze data!
+Being able to define functions and use them with Table Functions is a _huge_ upgrade in our ability to analyze data!

 - Suppose we wanted to determine whether cats or dogs get adopted faster.
-How might using the `.filter` method help?
+How might using the `filter` function help?
 - If the shelter is purchasing food for older cats, what filter would we write to determine how many cats to buy for?

 <!--
 **Common Misconceptions**
-*Students often think that these methods _change_ the table!* In Pyret, all table methods produce a _brand new table_.
+*Students often think that these functions _change_ the table!* In Pyret, all table functions produce a _brand new table_.
 If we want to save that table, we need to define it.
-For example: `cats = animals-table.filter(is-cat)`.
+For example: `cats = filter(animals-table, is-cat)`.
 -->
 ---
 {layout="Synthesize"}
 # Ordering, Filtering, and Building

 - A dataset from Europe might list everything in metric (centimeters, kilograms, etc), so we could build a column to convert that to imperial units (inches, pounds, etc).
 - A dataset about schools might include columns for how many students are in the school and how many of those students identify as multi-racial.
 But when comparing schools of different sizes, what we really want is a column showing what _percentage_ of students identify as multi-racial.
-We could use `.build-column` to compute that for every row in the table.
+We could use `build-col` to compute that for every row in the table.
 - **What are some ways you might want to filter _your_ dataset?**
 - **What are some columns you might want to build for _your_ dataset?**